rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 }
 ```

-In this case, both types in the union have keys called `height`, but what if we want to try and use the `subject` property on a teacher?
+But what if we want to try and use the `subject` property on a teacher?

 ```
 const getSubject = (person: Person) => {